zfechko/CptS-315/Assignments/PA 2/README.md

 - Line 1 should have the first user-id followed by the movie IDs of recommended movies.
 - Line 2 should have the second user-id followed by the movie IDs of recommended movies
 - Repeat for each user in the dataset

+## Notes
+- Check if rating is 0
+- If it is 0
+-